OctopusDeploy/blog/blog/2018-08/kubernetes.md

 :::hint
 The `nginx.ingress.kubernetes.io/rewrite-target` annotation works in simple cases, but when the returned content is a HTML page that has links to CSS and JavaScript file, those links may be relative to the base path, because the application serving the content has no idea about the original path that was used.

-In some cases this can be rectified with the `nginx.ingress.kubernetes.io/add-base-url` annotation.
+In some cases this can be rectified with the `nginx.ingress.kubernetes.io/add-base-url: true` annotation.
 This will insert a `<base>` element into the header of the HTML being returned.
 [See the Nginx documentation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/#rewrite) for more information.
 :::

 ## Summary